-Metromover Guideway Superstr ucture Structural Retrofit - New Switches and d Crossovers

-Department PTP Category

-Transit Post-Unification

-Project Category Project Phase

-Rapid Tr ansit Improvements Estimation and Planning

-Project Begin Date Phase Begin Date

-1/24/2022 3/26/2021

-Project Implementation Date Phase End Date

-12/31/2026 TBD

-Project Completion Percentage Phase Completion Percentage

-0% 10%

-Amount by Funding Source(s) Project/Contract No.

-, , , , , , , , , , , , , , , , , , , , PTP- \$81,308,000 CIP265/TBD

-Amount Spent as of 9/30/2022 Commission District(s)

-\$0 • • 3,5

-Capital Budget Project # Site #

-673910 3003575
+Metromover Guideway Superstructure Structural Retrofit - New Switches and Crossovers Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Estimation and Planning Project Begin Date 03/23/2021 Phase Begin Date 3/26/2021 Project Implementation Date 12/31/2026 Phase End Date 12/31/2026 Project Completion Percentage 0% Phase Completion Percentage 10% Amount by Funding Source(s) PTP- \$81,308,000 Project/Contract No. CIP265/TBD Amount Spent as of 9/30/2023 \$0 Commission District(s) 3,5 Capital Budget Project # 673910 Site # 3003575

-This project performs feasibility evaluation, simulations, design criteria and design-built services to add new switches/crossovers/bypasses and all necessary infrastructure modifications to the existing Metromover guideway superstructure to allow for Metromover express services between the Government Center station and the future herald plaza area station.
+This project includes feasibility evaluation, simulations, design criteria and design-built services to add new switches/crossovers/bypasses and all necessary infrastructure modifications to the existing Metromover guideway superstructure to allow for Metromover express services between the Government Center station and the future herald plaza area station.
 The project includes all civil and structural work for the retrofit of the Metromover guideway superstructure and substructure to install three (3) new crossovers with switches near the Government Center, College North, and Freedom Tower station inclusive of one (1) bump track at Government Center approximately 350 feet long, including guideway demolition of existing superstructure, fabrication and installation of new superstructure segments including structural framing, guide rail, special details, new bearings, retrofitted superstructure supports where needed, new cable trays, new traction power cable rungs from adjacent traction power substations (main and redundant service), new fiber and communication runs from source to point of connections and other miscellaneous connections as needed.

 This project is in the estimation and planning phase.
-Pending consultant assignment to continue planning phase.
+The project is pending consultant assignment to continue planning phase.